 Setting that standard will provide you with an understanding of how many staff fall above or below that standard.
 Traditionally, those falling below would be considered to be in need of training.
 However, high performing staff should also be targetted for training in advance or extension areas.
 High performing staff identified in this step can also be used as subject matter experts for training content or delivery later on.

 Finally, you should aggregate the results from Step 5 with information on the performance gap pervasiveness.
 That is, you should total how many, or what percentage, of the targeted workforce needs the training.
 You should also consider the importance of the competency (see Step 2).

 Together, pervasiveness and importance should result in a list of training priorities.
-From there, you can start to think about how to source content for that training and the various training delivery methods in your professional services training guidebook.
+From there, you can start to think about how to source content for that training and the various training delivery methods in your organisation.